clalexni/gourmet-made-easie/README.md

 # Introduction
-Gourmet Made Easie was a collaborative Full-Stack capstone between the 4 collaborators.
-This was a brief 1-week sprint that simulated the real-world development of a Full-Stack web application to the demands provided by the client.
+Gourmet Made Easie is a collaborative Full-Stack application between 4 collaborators.
+It is an app that allows users to sign up an account in order to create, share, search for and save recipes.

-# Application Demo
+# Demo
 <br>
 <div align="center">
 <img src="./docs/home_page.gif" alt="Gourmet Made Easie Logo"/>